Back to Blog

 Do cheap massage guns from Shopee actually work?

 Hit or miss.
-I've tested several $60-$90 models from Shopee — about half work reasonably well for 3-6 months before breaking.
+I've tested several budget no-name models from Shopee — about half work reasonably well for 3-6 months before breaking.
 The other half feel underpowered or break within weeks.
-If you want to try massage guns without spending $200+, the Renpho brand specifically has decent quality control.
-Avoid no-name brands with obviously fake reviews.
+Quality control on these listings is non-existent.
+If you want to test percussion therapy without committing to a premium unit, the Renpho Portable Massage Gun is the cheapest option that actually has real warranty support and consistent build quality.

 Should I use a massage gun before or after workouts?